Best Grow Lights for Indoor Plants: A Practical Guide

 Full-spectrum LED panels are currently the best all-around choice for most houseplant growers.
 They run cool, use less electricity than older technologies, and last for tens of thousands of hours.
 Modern LEDs cover the blue and red wavelengths plants need for both leafy growth and flowering.

-How to fix it: Look for a full-spectrum LED rated for your coverage area.
+What to do: Look for a full-spectrum LED rated for your coverage area.
 For a small shelf (2x2 ft), a 45-60W LED panel is typically sufficient.
 Position it 6-18 inches above the canopy depending on plant density.

 -